 g.
-Revenue recognition and contract assets and liabilities
+Revenue recognition

 Revenues are recognised when the promised goods or services are delivered to the Group's customers, in an amount that is based on the consideration the Group expects to receive in exchange for those goods or services when such amounts are not probable of significant reversal.